How Christmas is celebrated around the world

 Toronto: Cavalcade of lights

 In Toronto, revelers launch the Christmas season with a full-fledged party called the Cavalcade of Lights.
-Lighting of the city’s Christmas tree is traditionally the backdrop for a bash that includes music, refreshments, ice-skating, and, of course, enough lights to be seen for miles.
+The lighting of the city’s Christmas tree is traditionally the backdrop for a bash that includes music, refreshments, ice skating, art installations, and enough lights to illuminate the winter night sky.

 Ollyy // Shutterstock